remix-run/remix/docs/tutorials/jokes.md

 ## Authentication

 It's the moment we've all been waiting for!
 We're going to add authentication to our little application.
 The reason we want to add authentication is so jokes can be associated to the users who created them.
-So many ideas!

 One thing that would be good to understand for this section is how [HTTP cookies](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies) work on the web.